MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 1. Prepare your 3D models using the **Import using this PC** option or the **Send model to Microsoft** option as described in [Use Dynamics 365 Import Tool (Preview)](import-tool.md).

-2. After using Dynamics 365 Import Tool (Preview), go to **c:\users\[username]\3D Objects\Microsoft Layout**.

-3. Copy the GLB files.
+2. After using Dynamics 365 Import Tool (Preview), go to **c:\users\[username]\3D Objects\Microsoft Layout** and copy the GLB files.

-4. Add the files to Dynamics 365 Product Visualize as described in [Set up Dynamics 365 Product Visualize on an existing Dynamics 365 for Sales instance](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/product-visualize/setup-existing-instance).
+3. Add the files to Dynamics 365 Product Visualize as described in [Set up Dynamics 365 Product Visualize on an existing Dynamics 365 for Sales instance](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/product-visualize/setup-existing-instance).

 ### See also